IT Services for Transport and Logistics: Fleet, ERP & Cybersecurity

 How much does managed IT cost for a logistics company in Canada?

 Pricing depends on user count, number of sites, device complexity, security requirements, and support scope.
-Fusion prices managed IT as a predictable monthly service.
+Fusion Computing prices managed IT as a predictable monthly service.
 You’re paying for coverage, monitoring, documentation, security tooling, and a team that can keep up with operational schedules instead of just reacting when something breaks.
 If you’re trying to compare options, start with an IT business assessment so you’re not guessing about scope.

 What happens if ransomware hits during a shipping cycle?

 Immediate triage, containment, and restore from encrypted, air-gapped backups.
 In a published ransomware recovery case study, a client was hit on a Friday evening and was fully operational by Monday morning, with 100% data recovered and $0 ransom paid.
-That is the kind of recovery posture you want before the business is under pressure, so you’re not forced into a bad decision during an active shipping cycle.
+That’s the kind of recovery posture you want before the business is under pressure, so you’re not forced into a bad decision during an active shipping cycle.

 How do you connect multiple warehouse and office locations?